stacksimplify/aws-fargate-ecs-masterclass/README.md

 - You will learn to master microservices deployments on ECS in combination with AWS CloudMap (for Service Discovery) and with AWS App Mesh (Service Mesh).
 - You will learn to deploy Microservices Canary Deployments using AWS App Mesh.
 - You will write CloudFormation Templates for Fargate Deployments starting from Network stack (VPC) to Service Stack (ECS or Fargate).
+- You will learn to implement Distributed Tracing using X-Ray without making any application level code changes when AWS App Mesh (Envoy Proxy) is in place with ECS Deployments.

 ## Are there any course requirements or prerequisites?
 - You must have an AWS account to follow with me for hands-on activities.